mathjax/MathJax-docs/web/components/accessibility.rst

 The `explorer` component allows readers to explore a mathematical expression interactively.
-When an expression is focused by tabbing to it, the expression can be explored usign the arrow keys, as described below.
+When an expression is focused by tabbing to it, the expression can be explored using the arrow keys, as described below.
 Clicking on a typeset expression will also enter the explorer at the character that is clicked.